 In order for our children to become good stewards of their faith, we must teach them the concept of stewardship.
 To that end, Saint Agnes School has chosen to become part of the Step-by-Step Stewardship Program.

 This program builds stewardship qualities in a very effective yet simple manner.
 It formalizes stewardship to promote consistency throughout the student experience and helps eliminate duplicity of effort.
 Children learn stewardship within a process that builds and expands stewardship skills as they grow and mature.

-The Step-by-Step program addresses the aspects of stewardship from an introduction to stewardship in Kindergarten to more sophisticated ones in middle school such as global awareness and the disabled.
+The Step-by-Step program addresses the aspects of stewardship from an introduction to stewardship in preschool to a more sophisticated perspective in middle school.
 At each grade level, students receive a stewardship “focus” for the year; these focuses remain in place permanently so the program retains continuity and students learn in a progressive manner.
 The focuses of Saint Agnes Student Stewardship are:

 - 1st People who are Elderly

 - 2nd People who are Hungry

 - 4th People who are Homeless

 Teachers, in conjunction with parents, facilitate this program and incorporate their particular stewardship focus into class work, art projects, community speakers, reading assignments, field trip experiences, etc. In addition to those activities, each grade participates in at least one service project per year that highlights their stewardship theme.
 Some activities in which our students have been involved include: